DephyInc/boot-loader/docs/source/installing/windows.rst

    Once installed, `poetry` should be available from your Git Bash terminal.

-Activate the development environment and install the dependencies for ``flexsea`` by running the following commands from your Git Bash terminal and the ``flexsea`` repository:
+Activate the development environment and install the dependencies for ``bootloader`` by running the following commands from your Git Bash terminal and the ``bootloader`` repository:

 .. code-block:: bash